nicholsss/Compress/documentation/performance.md

 ![LZW encoding with random bytes](graph/lzw_rand.png)

 The performance of the LZW is quite terrible with random data.
-Processing time is within n*log(n) but the compression ratio is poor to say the least.
+Processing time does not degrade but the compression ratio is poor to say the least.